 Bachelor of Education, Special Education Specialist, PhD

 Katie began working at RMHC Toronto in 2003 and was instrumental in the creation of RMHC Toronto School.
-In the classroom, Katie excels at merging student interests and social and emotional needs with curriculum requirements.
-As a principal, she is an award-winning mentor committed to helping others reach their full potential.
-Katie has researched educational opportunities and resources available to children with serious illnesses, and how to best communicate difficult knowledge to children.
-Her dissertation examined picture books featuring main characters with cancer.
+In the classroom, Katie excels at merging students’ interests, and social and emotional needs, with curriculum requirements.
+As a principal, she is known for her innovation, commitment to creating inclusive learning communities, and ability to help others reach their full potential.
+Katie has researched educational opportunities and resources available to children with medical needs, and how to best communicate difficult knowledge to children.
+Her award-winning dissertation examined picture books featuring main characters with cancer.
 Katie is often invited to share her expertise at local and international events.

 Ryan Day, Teacher

 Ryan began teaching at RMHC Toronto School in 2016.
 Previously he spent two years teaching on a reserve in Northern Manitoba and two years working in the United Kingdom.
-Ryan’s passion is in mathematics, and he is currently working toward a specialist degree.
+Ryan’s passion is in mathematics, where he completed a specialist degree in 2020.
 His favourite aspect of teaching at RMHC Toronto School is the cooperative, family-like atmosphere where students and teachers work collaboratively in their learning.

 Mishelle Garay, Teacher